twitocode/Tantalum/content/Worksheet.md

 CreatedAt: 2024-05-04
 MOC: "[[Business MOC]]"
 tags:
 - Unit-4
 aliases:
 TARGET DECK: Grade 11::BAF3M1::Unit 4
 ---

-# Worksheet #flashcard
+# Worksheet
 A device that organizes the accounting data that is required for the accurate preparation of financial data
 <!--ID: 1715177054156-->